votre-will/docs/legal/disclosures.md

 Notice for Active-Duty Servicemembers: SCRA Interest Rate Reduction

 Active-duty servicemembers may qualify for an interest rate cap of 6% on eligible pre-service loans, as provided under the Servicemembers Civil Relief Act (SCRA).
 To apply, please submit a written request along with proof of active-duty status (e.g., military orders) to support@votre.xyz.
 For questions, contact us at support@votre.xyz.
 Thank you for your service.

+Principal Trading Disclosure
+Votre acts as principal in all transactions and does not serve as an agent, broker, or fiduciary on your behalf.
+We do not provide investment, legal, tax, or accounting advice.
+You should consult your own advisors before entering into any transaction.

+Transaction terms—including premium, notional amount, strike prices, margin requirements, and maturity dates—are determined on a bilateral basis and may include a dealer markup.
+If applicable, this markup will be disclosed to you prior to execution.

+Votre may engage in hedging activities related to its exposure in a transaction.
+These hedges may not fully offset market risk and may result in Votre retaining residual profits.
+In some cases, Votre may financially benefit from adverse movements in the price of underlying assets due to such hedging or other risk management practices.